Censoring God: The History of the Lost Books (and other Excluded Scriptures)

 About Jim Willis

-Jim Willis Having earned his master's degree in theology from Andover Newton Theological School, Jim Willis has been an ordained minister for over forty years.
-He has also taught college courses in comparative religion and cross-cultural studies.
-In addition, Willis has been a professional musician, high school orchestra and band teacher, arts council director, and even a drive-time radio show host.
+Jim Willis Having earned his master's degree in theology from Andover Newton Theological School, Jim Willis was an ordained minister for over forty years.
+He also taught college courses in comparative religion and cross-cultural studies.
 His background in theology and education led to his writings on religion, the apocalypse, cross-cultural spirituality, and the mysteries of the unknown.
-Willis resides in the woods of South Carolina.
+Willis passed away in 2024.

 Hometown: South Carolina